Scholarships & Awards

 The William Jennings Bryan Prize is a cash award given to the student who writes the best undergraduate paper in political science in an academic year.
 Professors nominate outstanding papers which are submitted by students in their classes, subject to the student's approval.
 The Undergraduate Work Committee evaluates the papers nominated for the prize and awards the prize each spring semester.

 Do you have an opportunity to attend or present your work at a professional political science research conference?
 Apply for the Political Science Undergraduate Research/Conference Travel Awards.
-The awards are available for undergraduate political science majors who are traveling for a research conference or for official University of Minnesota political science faculty research.
+The awards are available for undergraduate political science majors who are presenting research at a conference or for official University of Minnesota political science faculty research.

 Other Scholarship Resources